theodoremoreland/TypeRace/README.md

 ### Future improvements
 - Update screenshots
-- Fixed bug where timer does display upon deleting completed text
+- Fix bug where timer does not display upon deleting completed text
 - Write some unit tests

 # Screenshots